mkht/PSOpenAI/Docs/Get-VideoContent.md

 ## PARAMETERS

 ### -VideoId
-The ID of the video job to download.
+The identifier of the video whose media to download.

 ```yaml
 Type: String